LifestyleInd/Lets-Connect-Page/README.md

-# LETS CONNECT PAGEE
+# LETS CONNECT PAGE

-Static, mobile-responsive landing page for Mel Brandt.
-The site has no build step or runtime dependencies and can be hosted directly on GitHub Pages or imported into Vercel.
+Converted from JSX to HTML for Github

 ## Local preview